 On the opposite side, I’ll add a piece of white foam board to bounce the light back into the front of the subject.

 Why this angle and position?

-In a home environment, I'm used to seeing food lit by window light.
-Since I'm never standing in front of the window to look at the food (because then it would be dark), I'm looking at it come a bit from the side.
-The bounce is just to make sure you have a good exposure on the front side.
+I’m used to seeing food lit by window light in a home environment.
+Since I’m never standing in front of the window to look at the food (because then it would be dark), I’m looking at it come a bit from the side.
+The bounce is just to ensure you have a good exposure on the front side.

 To me, this lighting layout is both easy and suggests a real environment for the subject.